galli-leo/Testfighter/README.md

 - You can download apps
 - They can be launched
-- Updating works but after every restart it forgets you updated (This needs fixing on the QT code, so I do not have any idea when this will word)
+- Updating works but after every restart it forgets you updated (This needs fixing)
-- Uploading works and push for that will come later this week, but the progress is broken and finishing does not work either (Progress now works on mac)
+- Uploading works (But on yosemite dropping does not work)
+- Populating the news section using an rss feed with e.g. new updates and initial releases

 What is planned:

+- CLI Interface for uploader and Github script for UE4 games
-- New UI
+- New UI for both client and server
-- Populating the news section using an rss feed with e.g. new updates and initial releases
-- Login or beta key requirements
+- Login or beta key requirement
+- Stats
+- Maybe iOS and Android compability